sta210-sp21/website/content/project/index.markdown

 - At least 100 observations
 - At least 10 columns
-- At least 6 of the columns must be useful and unique predictor variables.     - Identifier variables such as "name", "social security number", etc. are not useful predictor variables.
+- At least 6 of the columns must be useful and unique predictor variables.
+    - Identifier variables such as "name", "social security number", etc. are not useful predictor variables.
     - If you have multiple columns with the same information (e.g. "state abbreviation" and "state name"), then they are not unique predictors.
-- At least one variable that can be identified as a reasonable predictor variable.
+- At least one variable that can be identified as a reasonable response variable.
   - The response variable can be quantitative or categorical.
 - A mix of quantitative and categorical variables that can be used as predictors.
 - Observations should reasonably meet the independence condition.
 Therefore, avoid data with repeated measures, data collected over time, etc.